Other Related Links:

 (OSHA 29 CFR 1910.130)

-This certified training is designed to inform and protect workers at risk of occupational exposure to bloodborne pathogens such as HIV, Hepatitis B and Hepatitis C virus.
+The initial class is designed to inform and protect workers at risk of occupational exposure to bloodborne pathogens such as HIV, Hepatitis B and Hepatitis C virus.
 Cases of occupational transmission are low and preventable.
-To maintain qualifications, annual re-training is required.
+Annual refresher training required.

 Go to: Top of Page